14th Berlin International Film Festival

 The 14th annual Berlin International Film Festival was held from 26 June to 7 July 1964.

+The Golden Bear was awarded to Dry Summer directed by Metin Erksan.

 The Swedish film 491 by Vilgot Sjöman was rejected by festival director Alfred Bauer owing to its controversial nature.
-The Golden Bear was awarded to the Turkish film Susuz Yaz directed by Metin Erksan.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: